MattyLake/Final-Year-Project/README.md

 ## Accessing the Report

 To access the report, this repository contains a .tex file, a .bib file and a fully rendered pdf, along with the images in the report.
-To build the .tex file, I used the [MikTex](https://github.com/MiKTeX/miktex) LaTeX kernel which will add many more files to the respository.
+To build the .tex file, I used the [MikTex](https://github.com/MiKTeX/miktex) LaTeX kernel which will add many more files to the repository.
 Refer to the .gitignore to see which files.